corpunWorld Corporal Punishment Research

 Judicial caning was abolished in 1990.
 Thitherto it had been used by the courts, for relatively serious offences, on juvenile and adult males, usually but not always in addition to a prison term.
 Caning sentences were frequent in the 1950s but gradually declined to a handful per year in the 1980s.

-An Associated Press report in the New York Times (24 August 1989) said that 476 canings were awarded in 1952.
+An Associated Press report in The New York Times (24 Aug 1989) said that 476 canings were awarded in 1952.
 According to this January 1989 news item, there were only 8 cases in 1988.

 Legislation providing for the caning of offenders of 14 years and over found in possession of an offensive weapon.